mimansha2019/codeAI_agent/README.md

 # 🤖 AI Code Generator

-An interactive web app that generates code based on natural language prompts using Azure OpenAI.
-Built with Flask for the backend, Tailwind CSS for a clean UI, and integrated with Azure AI Foundry for powerful code generation capabilities.
+An interactive web app that generates code based on natural language prompts, debugs code and can transform code from one programming language to another using Azure OpenAI.
+Built with Flask for the backend, CSS for a clean UI, and integrated with Azure AI Foundry for powerful code generation capabilities.

 ---